AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 |image0|

-In this example we have four VPCs: 1 Transit VPC, 3 spoke VPCs.
-The corporate data center is located in
-California.
-The system will be configured such that all spoke nodes and sites will be able to communicate with each other via the transit VPC.
+In this example we have four Cloud VPCs: 1 Transit VPC, 3 Spoke VPCs and a corporate data center.
+The system will be configured such that all spoke nodes and on-prem will be able to communicate with each other via the Transit VPC.

 5.2.1 Step a – Deploy Gateways
 ----------------------------